Paper accepted at PKC 2021

-Recently a paper was accepted for publication at the 23rd IACR International Conference on Practice and Theory of Public-Key Cryptography - PKC 2020.
-More information can be found here and the abstract can be found below.
+Recently a paper got accepted for publication at the 24th International International Conference on Practice and Theory of Public-Key Cryptography - PKC 2021.
+More information can be found here and the abstracts can be found below.

 Valerio Cini, Sebastian Ramacher, Daniel Slamanig, Christoph Striecks, Erkan Tairi: Updatable Signatures and Message Authentication Codes.
 24th International International Conference on Practice and Theory of Public-Key Cryptography - PKC 2021<, May 9-13 2021 (virtual).

 Abstract: Cryptographic objects with updating capabilities have been proposed by Bellare, Goldreich and Goldwasser (CRYPTO'94) under the umbrella of incremental cryptography.
 They have recently seen increased interest, motivated by theoretical questions (Ananth et al., EC'17) as well as concrete practical motivations (Lehmann et al., EC'18; Groth et al. CRYPTO'18; Klooß et al., EC'19).
 In this work, the form of updatability we are particularly interested in is that primitives are key-updatable and allow to update ''old'' cryptographic objects, e.g., signatures or message authentication codes, from the ''old'' key to the updated key at the same time without requiring full access to the new key (i.e., only via a so-called update token).